More case studies with European sections

 The general education buildings and administrative offices

-They are all of the same design, with a steel column-beam structure and lightweight Cofradal 200 floors (steel decks, insulation and concrete slab).
-The structure is left exposed, the utilities are visible, the lower surface of the floors serves as the ceiling, the lighting is inset.
+They are all of the same design, with a steel column-beam structure and lightweight Cofradal® 200 floors (steel decks, insulation, and concrete slab).
+The structure is left exposed, the utilities are visible, the lower surface of the floors serves as the ceiling, and the lighting is inset.
 The partition walls consist of Elco blocks assembled dry.
 There is no sandwich unit but assembled units that will be easier to recycle at end of life.

 The gardens, covered by a glass roof, provide breathing spaces and enable control of the climate within the rooms.
 The glass roof rests principally on a 3.5 mm thick plate box girder rigidified by a lattice beam, with a 15-metre span and 1.4 metres in height.
 It contains a gutter in the upper part which enables rainwater recovery and provides access for maintenance personnel.
 Shaped like an asymmetrical V, it serves as a support for the two secondary roofing structures above the gardens: the upper one for the glazed surface, and the lower one for a lattice sunbreaker.